kokoro-aya/simulatte/README.md

 ### Start Simulatte

+**Warning: Please ensure that only one instance of your simulatte.jar is running otherwise you might need to force-quit some instances!!**

 You cannot double-click the Simulatte program to launch it.

 To launch it, open a terminal in the folder where you downloaded simulatte.jar and enter `java -jar simulatte.jar` where `simulatte.jar` should be replaced by your program's name.